victoriacheng15/mehub/src/content/blog/march-reflection-2023.md

 },
 ```

-You could check this <a href="https://victoriacheng15.vercel.app/posts/a-simple-guide-to-setting-up-and-deploying-node-with-typescript" target="_blank" rel="noopener noreferrer">blog</a> for more details.
+You could check this [blog](https://victoriacheng15.vercel.app/posts/a-simple-guide-to-setting-up-and-deploying-node-with-typescript) for more details.

 ### Chapter 1 of the System Design Interview